gokeeng/dynamodb-singletable-poc/README.md

 npm run demo:query
 ```

+Note: it's recommended to run the demo scripts using the npm scripts (shown above) rather than invoking the `./scripts/with-env.sh` wrapper directly.
+Running via `npm run` ensures project-local binaries (like `ts-node`) from `node_modules/.bin` are available on PATH.

 ## Shorthand: npm run with-env

 I've added a convenience npm script `with-env` that forwards to the `scripts/with-env.sh` wrapper.